 Section 2.
-This 2025 Operating Plan and Budget (attached as Exhibit 1) is hereby approved.
+The Amended and Restated 2025 Operating Plan and Budget

+(attached as Exhibit 1) is hereby approved.

 Section 3.
-The total debt of this District shall not exceed 10 percent of the total assessed valuation of the taxable property within the District, without the required separate City Council authorization adopted by an affirmative vote of no less than 2/3rds of the members of the entire City Council.
+The total debt of the District shall not exceed 10% of the total assessed valuation of the taxable property within the District without a separate City Council authorization adopted by an affirmative vote of at least two-thirds of the entire City Council.